 2. Time Required

 Because executive MBA programs are designed for students who hold a significant number of professional responsibilities (and often more personal responsibilities as well, as the advanced starting age of executive MBA students can also mean they often have more settled family lives), they are typically scheduled with as little actual class time as possible.
-Attendance is generally required at these programs 1-2 days per week, usually on weekends.3
+Attendance is generally required at these programs one to two days per week, usually on weekends.

 3. The Curriculum

-Here is yet another area in which many differences can be found even among conventional MBA programs.
+Course content is yet another area in which many differences can be found even among conventional MBA programs.
 Some business schools offer well-rounded yet inflexible curricula in which all students take the same courses to receive what program organizers believe is the optimal business education.
-Others, like the Online MBA program at Santa Clara University, believe in a customizable experience in which students may select a concentration in a specialty like finance or data science and fill out their schedule with elective courses to tailor their education to their own needs and goals.
+Others, like the Online MBA program at Santa Clara University, believe in a customizable experience in which students may select a concentration in a specialty like finance or data science.
+Then, they fill out their schedule with elective courses to tailor their education to their own needs and goals.

-Conversely, executive MBA programs are usually pitched at a generalist, strategic level in order to help their management-class students develop new leadership skills and mindsets to thrive in and advance beyond their current roles.
-The desired outcome upon completion of an executive MBA program is an upper management position, so their coursework focuses on the development of a managerial skill set that can help professionals excel at the highest level in any industry or company.4
+Conversely, executive MBA programs are usually pitched at a generalist, strategic level in order to help students develop new leadership skills and mindsets to thrive in and advance beyond their current roles.
+The desired outcome upon completion of an executive MBA program is an upper management position, so the coursework focuses on the development of a managerial skill set that can help professionals excel at the highest level in any industry or company.

 4. Career Paths